emmasarge/gallery/README.md

 **Image Credits:**

-All products images were taken my personal are collection:
+All products are my personal paintings.

-The image used on the 404 and 505 pages is by [**Radostina Georgieva**](https://dribbble.com/shots/12124455-Error-404-Illustration)

 **Code Tutorials Credits**

-* This website was made following the tutorials of Code institute for the Boutique Ado project by Chris Zielinski.

-* The hero animation was inspired by the [**BedimCode Tutorial**](https://www.youtube.com/watch?v=PLp46cA0Ep8) and heavily edited to fit the project.
+* This project was heavily referenced on the BOUTIQUE ADO project.

 **Extra credits to:**

-* The Slack Community for the careful reviews and advice when I was stuck on bugs
+* The Slack Community and CI tutors